-5. Raise the vehicle by turning the ratchet clockwise.
-Make sure the UP mark faces you.
+- 4. Raise the vehicle by rotating the wheel wrench clockwise.
 Raise the vehicle far enough off the ground so there is enough room for the spare tire to fit.

+- Remove all of the wheel nuts.

+- Remove the flat tire.

-7. Remove any rust or dirt from the wheel bolts, mounting surfaces and spare wheel.
+7. Remove any rust or dirt from the wheel bolts. mounting surfaces and spare wheel.